 - Developing curiosity

-- Doing a project using Internet and producing a poster on elephants
+- Doing a project using the internet and producing a poster on elephants

 - Singing a song: 'Peace loving song' based on 'We are the world'

 - Giving a presentation of the story

 Tusk Tusk, David McKee, Andersen Press, ISBN 978 184 270 579 7

 Story notes by Nayr Ibrahim

 The materials form part of the Promoting diversity through children's literature series, produced by the British Council Teaching Centre in Paris.
 You can download materials for five sessions of around three hours each.
 The materials include: